Why Is My AC Not Blowing Cold Air?

 Sometimes, duct-related problems are caused by a lack of pressure.
 If there’s not enough pressure in the ducts, they won’t be able to move air to your rooms.
 Issues with your blower fan can also prevent air from reaching distant rooms.

 Other than inspecting ducts for clogs, you can troubleshoot duct issues by checking vents to see if air is reaching every one of your rooms.
-To prevent air leaks and improve your AC efficiency, make sure your ducts are properly sealed.
+To prevent air leaks and improve your AC efficiency, make sure your ducts are adequately sealed.

 8. Dirty Compressor or Evaporator Coils